 Dodge frequently hosted VIPs including US Presidents and their families, royalty, foreign diplomats, and celebrities.

 In the early 1900s, Dodge noted the deteriorating condition of the Mansion’s cornerstone which had Lawrence Washington’s insignia on it.
 The insignia was barely visible and the stone was disintegrating.
-Dodge removed the stone, restored it, coated it to prevent further water damage, and reinstalled it.4 He also rebuilt the Smoke House which had “crumbled with age,” taking special care to follow original building methods.5 He also laid brick in many places to replace clay gravel and wooden sidewalks.6
+Dodge removed the stone, restored it, coated it to prevent further water damage, and reinstalled it.4 He also rebuilt the foundation of the Smoke House which had “crumbled with age,” taking special care to follow original building methods and preserve the rest of the structure.5 He also laid brick in many places to replace clay gravel and wooden sidewalks.6

 Dodge oversaw the repairs of the Jean-Antoine Houdon’s bust of Washington.
 In 1785, Houdon visited Washington at Mount Vernon before creating the bust.
 After its completion, Washington’s family considered it the best representation of him.7 Over the years it suffered considerably and was “cracked on one shoulder and across the chest.
 The queue had parted and the lobe of the left ear was broken.
 A slight chip at the tip of the nose added to its disfigurement.”8 In 1908, the bust was restored and is still on view at Mount Vernon.